Department:Department of English and Media

-Nina warmly welcome research students in the areas of 19th-century art, narrative, German art and Indian cinema.
+Nina warmly welcomes research students in the areas of 19th century art, narrative, sculpture, modern German art, and Indian cinema.

 'Gela Forster's Expressionist Sculpture: Feminism, War and Revolution', Art History (special issue on 'Weimar's Other', ed. by Dorothy Price and Camilla Smith), April 2017.